-Our gross profit for investment banking services decreased significantly from RMB9.2 million in 2022 to RMB0.04 million in 2023.
-Our gross margin for investment banking services decreased from 17.7% in 2022 to 0.14% in 2023, primarily because revenue generated from investment banking services decreased as a result of a downturn of financial capital market environment that escalated financing challenges, while cost of revenue related to investment banking services remained relatively stable.
+Our gross profit for investment banking services decreased from RMB0.04 million in 2023 to a gross loss of RMB1.7 million in 2024.
+Our gross margin for investment banking services decreased from 0.14% in 2023 to negative 6.8% in 2024, primarily due to a decrease in the revenue for investment banking services, while costs remained relatively stable.